petiatgithub/quantum-hackaton-2025-destroyers/README.md

     *   **MS Gates**:
         *   Must be applied when the two participating ions are located at the *same* `interaction` node.
         *   Last for **two units of time**.
 During these two units, the participating ions must remain at the interaction node.
+        *   After the two units of time, ions are moved away from the the interaction node.
 3.  **Ion shuttling and Constraints**:
     *   Ions can only move between adjacent nodes in the graph (i.e., where an edge exists).
     *   A move between adjacent nodes takes **one unit of time**.
     *   **No Overlap**:
         *   Two ions cannot occupy the same `standard` or `idle` node at the same time.
         *   Two ions cannot occupy simultaneously the `standard` node and the `idle` above it.
-        *   Two ions can share the same `interaction` node only when an MS gate is being applied to them at that specific time (or immediately preceding it).
+        *   Two ions can share the same `interaction` node only when an MS gate is being applied to them at that specific time (two units of time).
 Additionally, no more than two ions are allowed at an `interaction` node simultaneously.
         *   During shuttling, if ion A moves from node X to node Y, no other ion can be at node Y at that time step.
 Exchange moves (A moves X->Y while B moves Y->X) are forbidden.

 ## Noise